Do Indian hires really need N2? Field reality

 What Is N2?—What the Test Can and Cannot Measure

-Skills Measured by N2
+Abilities measured by N2

 Required Japanese Level by Job Type

-IT Engineer (Development / Infrastructure)
+IT Engineers (Development / Infrastructure)

-Recommended: N3–N2 (depends on work environment)
+Recommended: N3 to N2 (depends on work environment)

 Project Manager (PM)

-Recommended: N2+ (N1 preferred)
+Recommended: N2 or higher (N1 preferred)

 Sales Engineer / Pre-Sales